mondoohq/samples/hack-lab/container-escape/azure/README.md

 sh -c "echo \$\$ > /tmp/cgrp/x/cgroup.procs"
 ```

-We can confirm that it did not work in the new version of the kubernets in Azure, and most probably it should be related to the fact that cgroup exploit was mainly related to the Docker and not the containerd!
+We can confirm that it did not work in the new version of the Kubernetes in Azure, and most probably it should be related to the fact that cgroup exploit was mainly related to the Docker and not the containerd!

 ### 3. Cronjob